My friend Sara put her house on the market last year.

 We see our tendency to procrastinate, our lack of SEO knowledge, our inability to do higher math… And we don’t consider our problem-solving, our collaborative nature, our attention to detail…

 It’s time to stop focusing on our flaws and faults.

 It’s time to reassess, reappraise, and reinvigorate our belief in our strengths.

 Start a list of all that you offer – your skills, experience, knowledge and specific behaviors that have brought you success.
 This is your Unique Value Potential and, believe me, it is far more valuable than you think.

 Consider this your listing to the next appealing “buyer,” the potential hiring manager or employer who will value this house you’ve built and will pay top dollar for it.

 With the right timing, you may even find yourself the subject of a bidding war.

 And then it’s up to you if you want to move.

-Valerie Gordon is the founder and owner of career and communications strategy firm, Commander-in-She, LLC.
+Valerie Gordon is the founder and owner of career and communications strategy firm, The Storytelling Strategist and the Commander-in-She blog.
 She uses the power of strategic storytelling for impact and influence and works with corporations to build strong teams and grow future leaders.
 A frequent speaker at women’s conferences, she helps help high-achievers with the skills and tools necessary to ascend the leadership ladder.
-Inquire about a virtual training for your group or organization at email@example.com.
+Inquire about virtual training for your group or organization at email@example.com